EskildVeren/summer24/README.md

 ## 11.08; Life happens

 Many personal problems rose up after moving, so I haven't had any motivation to code.
 I abandoned my old canvas game project, in favor of two other projects.
 The first I want to keep a secret for now, but the second one is already in this repository.
 I am using the setup from my old canvasgame, and applying it to create chess using the canvas.
 Development is going forwards, and I am very happy with the progress.
 TypeScript + webpack makes everything much faster to code, and more comfortable to work with, while not making the tech stack overly complicated.
 Still, I will need to stick to this project in order to actually finish something this summer.
 I feel like it is done when "en passant" finally is coded into the game.

+## 18.08; Time moves fast

+I feel like I just started with chess, but an entire week has already passed.
+Was on holiday in Sarpsbord, which was nice for relaxation.
+Not as nice for my game.
+Implemented moving pieces today, which was more difficult than expected.
+I had to really break down the different gamestate and how I would progress to each one.
+As mnay problems this came down to thinking about what possible inputs there were, and finding out what output to expect.
+It is still a little buggy, but that is a problem for future me.